 - Buddha Bowl with Flank Steak and Cashew Sauce

 - Acidic foods are foods with a low pH that can decrease the blood pH of the urine.

 - Some research has found that regular consumption of acidic foods may contribute to kidney stones, low bone density, acid reflux, chronic pain and altered hormone levels.

-- A few ingredients on the acidic foods chart include alcohol, dairy products, processed cereals and artificial sweeteners, among others.
+- A few ingredients on the acidic foods chart include dairy products, processed cereals and artificial sweeteners, among others.

 - However, some high-acid foods are healthy and OK to include as part of a healthy, well-balanced diet, including oats, walnuts, eggs and meat.

 - Aim for minimal amounts of processed foods, and include plenty of fruits, vegetables and whole foods in your diet to help achieve better health and improve overall quality of life.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Free eBook to boost